James Skea: Academic career

 From 1978 to 1981, Skea was a research assistant in the Cavendish Laboratory at the University of Cambridge.
 He then worked at the Department of Engineering and Public Policy at Carnegie-Mellon University in Pittsburgh, Pennsylvania, as a research associate and later visiting assistant professor from 1981 to 1983.
 He was employed at the Science Policy Research Unit at the University of Sussex as a Research Fellow (1983–1989), Senior Research Fellow (1989–1993) and a Professorial Fellow (1994–1998).
 Skea was Director of the Policy Studies Institute from 1998 to 2004.
-He has held an appointment as Professor of Sustainable Energy at Imperial College London’s Centre for Environmental Policy since 2009.
+He has held an appointment as Professor of Sustainable Energy at Imperial College London's Centre for Environmental Policy since 2009.

 Intergovernmental Panel on Climate Change

-Skea has been involved with the Intergovernmental Panel on Climate Change (IPCC) since it was created in the 1990s.
-He has served as a member of the Bureau since 2008, first as Vice-Chair of Working Group III, and then as Co-Chair from 2015.
-He was a co-author of the 2018 Special Report on Global Warming of 1.5 °C., 2019 Special Report on Climate Change and Land and the 2022 report on the Mitigation of Climate Change.
+Skea was elected as Chair of the Intergovernmental Panel on Climate Change (IPCC) on 26 July 2023.
+He has been involved with the IPCC since it was created in the 1990s.
+He has served as a member of the Bureau since 2008, first as vice-chair of Working Group III, and then as co-chair from 2015.
+He was a co-author of the 2018 Special Report on Global Warming of 1.5 °C, 2019 Special Report on Climate Change and Land and the 2022 report on the Mitigation of Climate Change.

+During his time as IPCC Chair, Skea is being hosted by the International Institute for Environment and Development (IIED).

 Scientific appointments

 Skea was appointed as Director of the Economic and Social Research Council's Global Environmental Change Programme from 1995 to 1998.
 He was Research Director at the UK Energy Research Centre from 2004 to 2012.
-Skea was a member of the United Kingdom’s Committee on Climate Change from its inception in 2008 until 2018.
+Skea was a member of the United Kingdom's Committee on Climate Change from its inception in 2008 until 2018.
 From 2012 to 2017 he was the Research Councils UK Energy Strategy Fellow based at Imperial College London.
 Skea was President of the Energy Institute from 2015 to 2017 and has been an Engineering and Physical Sciences Research Council Senior Fellow since 2017.